40Digits/wordpress-starter-theme/README.md

 |   |– utilities            # Utilities, %placeholders and %extends to dev faster & easier
 |
 |– layout/
-|   |– footer               # Stypes that apply to the footer of application
+|   |– footer               # Styles that apply to the footer of application
 |   |– header               # Styles that apply to the header of application
 |   |– nav                  # Styles that apply to the navigation of application
 |   |– sidebar              # Styles that apply to the sidebars of application